Differential entropy per particle as a probe of van Hove singularities and flat bands: Differential entropy as probe of vHs type in tight-binding models

 Finally, we analyze how the formula for differential entropy \eqref{eq:entropy-log} works around logarithmic vHs.
 The panel (b) in Fig.\ref{fig:power-law-entropy} suggests that expected behavior is similar to one observed in the vicinity of usual vHs level in Fig.\ref{fig:graphene-lattice} (c).
 There is some arbitrariness in choosing the $\epsilon_0$ parameter as it usually contains momentum cut-off \cite{Yuan2019Nature}.
 It is relatively hard to take it from tight-binding calculation of DoS, since there are other contributions and it is difficult to compare logarithms.
 However, this can be found by comparing slope of the differential entropy curve with theoretic prediction.
 In the panel (c) we plotted the analytic curve given by Eq.\eqref{eq:entropy-log} with $\epsilon_{0}=5t_1$ as green dashed line.
 One should note that the parameter $\epsilon_{0}$ does not have strict physical limits as it comes as normalization under logarithm, and appears as combination of constants in band decomposition and cut-off parameters over momenta in effective model.
-We checked numerically that $\epsilon_0$ is well bounded withing $10 t_1 >\epsilon_0>2 t_1$ region (thus, $\epsilon_0>100 \,\,T$).
-However, we should again underline that the formula \eqref{eq:entropy-log} has much less predictive power due to its non-universal character with $\epsilon_0$ inside.
-Below we analyze other systems to test the applicability of Eq.\eqref{eq:entropy-power-alpha} and \eqref{eq:entropy-flat-band} in different cases.
+We checked numerically that $\epsilon_0$ is of the order of $10 t_1$ (thus, $\epsilon_0>100 \,\,T$).
+In Appendix \ref{appendix:epsilon-0} we performed estimation of $\epsilon_0$ using more precise series expansion of dispersion around $\vec{M}_1$ point, and found $\epsilon_0 \approx 13 t_1$.
+This is in good agreement with numerical calculation.
+Also this result together with Fig.\ref{fig:power-law-entropy} shows that the slope of $s_{log}$ function is always smaller that for $s_{\alpha}$ at vHs chemical potential.
+However, we should again underline that the formula \eqref{eq:entropy-log} has much less predictive power due to its non-universal character with $\epsilon_0$ parameter inside.
+Below we analyze other systems to test the applicability of Eqs.\eqref{eq:entropy-power-alpha} and \eqref{eq:entropy-flat-band} in different cases.